 A virtual private network (VPN) is arguably the most popular remote access solution available.
 This remote access solution has been around for years and is commonly the go-to solution most businesses invest in.
 Virtual private networks have a great reputation when it comes to security.
 The good thing about this solution is that it safely connects two private networks remotely, which in this case, are the company's private network and the employees' home networks.

-However, creating a VPN is extremely difficult to accomplish.
+However, creating a VPN Access is extremely difficult to accomplish.
 You may need a dedicated IT team in your company to establish this remote access solution effectively.
 Subsequently, maintaining VPNs can be extremely expensive.
 That's why most VPN users are either IT professionals or big multinational companies.

 3. Windows Remote Desktop Connection